-Moment of Dialectic Class of Thought Form Meaning of Absence 1M [C] Context First Moment: Characterized by alterity (variety irreducible to a unitary origin], Context complex stratification, deep differentiation, Generative mechanisms of natural necessity not under human control.
-Main error: De-stratification 2E [P] Second E dge: Process Characterized by absenc e (non-being pervading what is real) "from which the whole circuit of !M-\$D links and relationships can be derived", spanning the gamut of negativity, contradiction, and critiqu thematizing the presence of the past and future, thus unremitting change, emergence.
-Main error: Positivization , painting the word one positive color.
-3L [R] Third Level: Characterized by totality , holisitic causality, emergence, Relationship internal relationality and interactiity, split-off, illicit fusion, and fission.
-Strong link with 1M since totality is a structure. r/m13 Main error: De-totalization 4D [T] Fourth D imension: Transformation Characterized by the unceasing transformation of complex systems.
-In the human sphere, implicit in 1M, 2E, 3L (the snakebite of dialectic).
+Moment of Dialectic Class of Thought Form Meaning of ABSENCE 1M Context [C] First Moment.
+Characterized by Alterity [variety irreducible to a unitary origin], complex stratification, deep differentiation, generative mechanisms of natural necessity not under human control.
+Main error: de-stratification 2E Process [P] Second Edge.
+Characterized by Absence (non-being pervading what is real) "from which the whole circuit of 1M-4D links and relationships can be derived", spanning the gamut of negativity,, contradiction, and critique, thematizing the presence of the past and future, thus unremitting change, emergence.
+Main error: "positivization" painting the world in one, positive, color.
+3L Relationship [R] Third Level.
+Characterized by Totality, holistic causality, emergence, internal relationality and inter-activity, split off, illicit fusion and fission.
+Strong link with 1M since Totality is a structure.
+Main error: de-totalization.
+4D Transformation [T] Fourth Dimension.
+Characterized by the unceasing transformation of complex systems.
+In the human sphere, implicit in 1M, 2E, 3L (snake bit of dialectic).
 Present as the "absenting" of ills through human intentional causality in the form of transformative practice.
 Main error: De-agentification.